Best Mid Price Golf Balls 2024

 Lines on ball may prove off-putting from the fairway

 So, are these claims true?
 Well, in our testing, it definitely increased carry when the ball was struck from the middle of the club and it also produced a higher launch.
-These extra distances achieved highlights that less spin was being created than you would expect from a soft-feeling ball.
+These extra distances achieved highlighted that less spin was being created than expected from a soft-feeling ball.

-It has a host of new technology also, with a ‘hybrid’ cover made with a durable Paraloid Impact Modifier from Dow.
-This helped the distance and control, with the durability also a stand-out.
-It's worth noting that the ERC also has Triple Track technology to aid alignment, something which will prove useful when on the green and on the tee box.
-Additionally you can get the ERC Soft balls with the Soft Fade alignment tool as well so there is an alignment aid for all here.
+It also has a host of new technology, with a ‘hybrid’ cover helping the distance and control.
+Where this cover really helped, though, was in the durability.
+In testing, it survived a number of hits from trees and bunkers, which puts it in the best golf balls for beginners category.
+It's worth noting that the ERC also has the option of Triple Track technology to aid alignment, something which will prove useful when on the green and on the tee box.

 Best soft feel